mortgage minds

 1. Save for a mortgage deposit

-If you are a first-time buyer, saving for a deposit to buy your first home probably be the most complex and time-consuming process.
+If you are a first-time buyer, saving for a deposit to buy your first home will probably be the most complex and time-consuming process.

 In theory, you can purchase a property with a 5% deposit.